 This page will point you to information on New Zealand’s domestic climate change mitigation policies and measures – what we are doing to reduce our emissions.
 For information about the international negotiations under the UNFCCC visit the International Forums and Agreements page.

-In March 2011, the Government announced the decision to gazette a long-term target of a 50 per cent reduction in net greenhouse gases from 1990 levels by 2050.
+In March 2011, the Government announced a long-term target of a 50 per cent reduction in net greenhouse gases from 1990 levels by 2050.
 Further information on this decision and the public consultation that took place are available here.
 The 2050 target discussion paper can be found here.

 A ‘responsibility target’ means New Zealand is expected to meet its target through a mixture of domestic emission reductions, the storage of carbon in forests and the purchase of emission reduction units in other countries.